 Why am I being asked to submit documents to create a Venmo business profile?

 If we are not able to validate this information automatically, we may also ask you to send us documentation that verifies that information.

 Verifying your identity helps improve security for everyone in the Venmo network.
 Additionally, Venmo is a federally regulated money transfer service and is therefore required to implement a Customer Identification Program (CIP) to verify the identity of registered businesses joining the Venmo community.

 How do I complete identity verification?

 Identity verification can only be completed from the Venmo app.
-Look for a prompt to complete identity verification on your business profile home screen, or tap the gear icon to find the option in your Settings menu.
+Look for a prompt to complete identity verification on your Profile tab, or tap the gear icon to find the option in your business profile Settings menu.

 What happens if I don’t submit the documentation you requested?